skoudoro/mailerlite-api-python/README.md

 ```python
 >>> api.groups.add_single_subscriber(group_id=12345, subscribers_data={"email": "john@wick.com", "name": "John Wick" ...}, autoresponders=False, resubscribe=False, as_json=False)
 ```
-Unlike the method above, this add only one subscriber to a group.
+Unlike the method above, this adds only one subscriber to a group.
 The ```subscriber_data``` argument accepts all subscriber attributes.
 Check available attributes on https://developers.mailerlite.com/reference#create-a-subscriber

 #### Delete one subscriber from a Group